 With hundreds of million of children worldwide living in poverty, it comes as no surprise that their mortality rate, though dropping, is still relatively high and regardless of whether you call them “third world” or “developing” countries, the most efficient way of helping them is to provide funds, education and employment.

-Despite many obstacles and the undeniable hardship those living in developing countries face, there are also many opportunities that can provide employment and more-or-less steady income, which is vital for progress and development.
+Despite the undeniable hardship and obstacles, there are also many job opportunities in Third World countries that can provide more-or-less steady income, which is vital for progress.
 Here are just some business ideas particularly suitable for Third World countries.

 Almost all developing countries experience problems related to pollution and waste disposal.
 Such issues inevitably lead to health-related problems, another major problem in those countries.
 Entrepreneurs who can come up with an effective solution for disposal of garbage and waste can actually develop a great business, which will also have very positive effects on the environment.
 There is an example of a women in Kenya, who set up a company called EcoPost for recycling plastics collected from various dumpsites to make fencing posts.
 She now employs more than 500 people and earns quite a good salary.